 Your mediation sessions are normally one and a half hours and most couples achieve their objectives within 3 to 5 sessions depending on the complexity of their issues.

 Our fees are fixed at an hourly rate of £100 per person.
 There are no extra costs to meet outside these sessions.
 Given a 3 session average, this would cost each party £450.
 A similar time spent with a regional solicitor would undoubtedly cost more than double, and considerably more if a London solicitor was used.The fee for a Mediation Information Assessment Meetings (MIAMs) is £95 per person.

-When you and your partner reach a mutually acceptable agreement on the issues discussed between you and your former partner throughout mediation, your Mediator will draw up a summary in a Memorandum of Understanding together with an accompanying Financial Statement if financial information was disclosed.
-The fee for both these documents is a flat rate of £150 per person.
+When you and your partner reach a mutually acceptable agreement on the issues discussed between you, your Mediator will draw up a summary in a Memorandum of Understanding together with an accompanying Financial Statement if financial information was disclosed.
+The fee for both these documents is a flat rate of £200 per person.

-Mediation can be an efficient and speedy process when compared to litigation where each of your solicitor’s hourly costs are £200/220 plus VAT and where the lengthy process involves each Solicitor taking instructions from one party, relaying them to the other party and awaiting a response to pass back with costs mounting at each step.
+Mediation can be an efficient and speedy process when compared to litigation where each of your solicitor’s hourly costs are considerably higher and where the lengthy process involves each Solicitor taking instructions from one party, relaying them to the other party and awaiting a response to pass back - with costs mounting at each step.

 Much of your contact with your solicitor, if you instruct one, will be done by correspondence or telphone.
 By contrast, your contact with your mediator will be in person during the sessions.
 Unlike your solicitor, your mediator will not take the adversarial position that your solicitor needs to adopt so you and your partner both can have the confidence that the guidance and information that you are given is balanced and fair.